iced-rs/iced/README.md

 [![License](https://img.shields.io/crates/l/iced.svg)](https://github.com/hecrj/iced/blob/master/LICENSE)
 -------------------

-A delightful GUI runtime for Rust, heavily inspired by Elm.
+A simple GUI runtime for Rust, heavily inspired by Elm.

 __Iced is in a very early stage of development.__ Many [basic features are still missing] and there are probably _many_ bugs.
 [Feel free to contribute!]